shikha-16/Women-in-Technology/README.md

 ### 20. HackerRamp: WeForShe
 [HackerRamp: WeForShe](https://dare2compete.com/o/myntra-hackerramp-weforshe-myntra-151942) has been launched by Myntra in the year 2021.
 This is an opportunity for all women coders from engineering colleges across the country to create and innovate through technology.

+### 21. WooTech
+[WooTech](https://wootechnology.github.io/Website/) provides a mentorship platform to women in technology and guide them in their career.
+The mentorship platform is open to everyone including students, working professionals or just anyone curious about technology.

 ---

 ## <div align="center">Scholarships and Programs for Women</div>